 reject the Final Modification Recommendation of the Modifications Committee; or

-direct the Modifications Committee that further work is required in respect of the Modification Proposal concerned in the Final Modification Recommendation, extending the 8 month timeline if necessary
+direct the Modifications Committee that further work is required in respect of the Modification Proposal concerned in the Final Recommendation Report, extending the 8 month timeline if necessary.

 2.218A In the circumstances set out in paragraphs 2.216 or 2.217, the Regulatory Authorities shall decide whether to direct a Modification in accordance with the Modification Proposal or any alternative Modification Proposal or otherwise or reject the Modification Proposal.

-The Regulatory Authorities shall make their decision under paragraphs 2.218 and 2.218A in relation to a Modification Proposal as soon as reasonably practicable following receipt of the Final Modification Recommendation or for the purposes of paragraphs 2.216 and 2.217.
+The Regulatory Authorities shall make their decision under paragraphs 2.218 and 2.218A in relation to a Modification Proposal as soon as reasonably practicable following receipt of the Final Recommendation Report or for the purposes of paragraphs 2.216 and 2.217.

 If approved by the Regulatory Authorities, the Modification shall become effective 2 Working Days after the date of the decision of the Regulatory Authorities or such other date as may be specified by the Regulatory Authorities in its decision.